drmingdrmer/lrc-erasure-code/README.md

 `int  lrc_buf_init(lrc_buf_t *lrc_buf, lrc_t *lrc, int64_t chunk_size);`

-Allocate memory that will be used during reconstruction, which includes: `k+m` byte arrays and a matix for reconstrution.
+Allocate memory that will be used during reconstruction, which includes: `k+m` byte arrays and a matrix for reconstruction.

 Parameters: